aadomn/gift/README.md

 - `armcortexm_fast`: Fully unrolled ARM assembly implementation for Cortex-M processors (speed optimized)
 - `armcortexm_compact`: Compact ARM assembly implementation for Cortex-M processors (code size optimized)
 - `armcortexm_balanced`: Balanced assembly implementation for Cortex-M processors (globally efficient with limited impact on code size)
-- `armcortexm4_masked`: First-order masked implementation for Cortex-M4 processors :warning: No practical evaluations have been undertaken to assess its security!
+- `armcortexm4_masked`: First-order masked implementation for Cortex-M4 processors :warning: No practical evaluation has been undertaken to assess its security!
 Please do so if you plan to use it to thwart power/electromagnetic side-channel attacks! :warning:

 # Interface